-The Oregon Women’s Campaign School is an independent, non-partisan, non-profit organization run by a board of volunteers and financed entirely through voluntary contributions.
+The Oregon Womxn’s Campaign School is an independent, non-partisan, non-profit organization run by a board of volunteers and financed entirely through voluntary contributions.
 The School originated from the Oregon Women’s Political Caucus.
-Formed in 1972, the Oregon Women’s Political Caucus was a bipartisan group formed by Gretchen Kafoury, Margie Hendriksen, Jeanne Dost, and others.
-They were reacting to a trend that still corrodes American democracy, under representation.
-These women wanted to challenge the “old boys club” mentality in politics, especially at a time when women still didn’t have a legal right to choose.
+Formed in 1972 – when there was no legal access to abortion – by Gretchen Kafoury, Margie Hendriksen, Jeanne Dost, and others, the Women’s Political Caucus was a direct response to underrepresentation of women in politics and at the decision-making table, a problem that continues to threaten the ideals of equity and inclusion in American Democracy.

 In 1979, the School was created to encourage, educate, and support women running for office.
 The School’s function remains the same.
 Over the decades, the School’s mission shifted to support and train candidates of all genders who will be champions for reproductive justice.

 Since 1979, the Oregon Womxn's Campaign School has worked to change the face of Oregon politics.
 We've trained people who went on to:

 Work for candidates at all levels

 Lead local non-profit organizations

 Fight for access to equitable education on local school boards

 Represent the needs of all citizens on Portland City Council

 Sponsor the most comprehensive reproductive health legislation in the country in the Oregon State Legislature

 SUPPORT THE NEXT GENERATION OF REPRODUCTIVE JUSTICE ADVOCATES